What to expect during a course

-Weekend classes usually finish at between 4-4:30 on Sunday to allow students allow time to get in line for ferries and start the journey home.
+Weekend classes usually finish between 4-4:30 pm on Sunday to allow students time to get in line for ferries and start the journey home.

 What to wear

-We recommend that you wear comfortable clothes with a close-fitting wrist or short sleeves and sturdy trousers (pants).
+We recommend that you wear comfortable clothes with a close-fitting wrist or short sleeves and sturdy pants.
 You may want to bring some layers - we keep the shop at around 65F.

 We also recommend that you wear comfortable, supportive shoes.
 The floor is concrete which can be hard on the legs after a long day, though we do surround each bench with shock absorbent mats.